Baja California Railroad: García Station

 García Station is farther east, near La Mesa of Tijuana municipality.
 It has a 470 m2 two-story building with a reception area and offices for customer service, administration, and logistics.
 Also, after renovations, the storage capacity was increased to 3400 m2, of which 435 m2 is for cold storage.

-Tijuana-Tecate Tourist Train
+Tijuana–Tecate tourist train

-In addition to freight trains, the Baja California Railroad's track is also used by the Tijuana-Tecate Tourist Train (Tren Turístico Tijuana-Tecate).
+In addition to freight trains, the Baja California Railroad's track is also used by the Tijuana–Tecate tourist train (Tren Turístico Tijuana-Tecate).
 This service consists of a round trip from García Station to Tecate.
 Rolling stock consists of vintage Gallery Cars (described by The San Diego Union-Tribune as a "60-year old double decker train") hauled by one of the BJRR's locomotives.

 The tourist train has been active since at least 2009.
 The train's operations were suspended from 2020 to 2023, due to the COVID-19 pandemic.

 However, in December 2023, Marina del Pilar Ávila Olmeda, the Governor of Baja California, announced that the tourist train would return on January 27, 2024.
 As promised, the train would run again on January 27 that year, and another run, with a Valentine's Day theme, is scheduled to happen on February 17.